inputsh/notes/00_books.md

 > After all any book is just a list of thoughts of another guy, who might be wrong.

 This file is the ultimate list of books that I have read, that I'm reading currently, and that I'm planning on reading in the future.
-So, in a way, this is my way of getting rid of GoodReads because... well, I hate its design.
+So, in a way, this is my way of getting rid of GoodReads because... well, I hate its design and I don't think that there's any need to use a service that could be replaced almost fully by something so simple as a single text file.

+## Books I have read

+Of course, this is in no way the list of every book I have ever read.
+Just the list of books that I remember reading and the books that I have read since I started keeping this list.

 ## Reading challenges

 * 2015: 18/25
 * 2016: 6/20

-## Books I have read

-Of course, this is in no way the list of every book I have ever read.
-Just the list of books that I remember that I have read.

 ### Technology